 The Office of Finance is responsible for effective fiscal management of the agency.
 A total of six offices within the Office of Finance contribute to this effort.
 Three offices establish institutional provider reimbursement rates and methodologies, perform financial and performance reviews related to providers and contractors, and maximize third party recovery efforts.
 Additionally, the Chief Financial Officer assists with responsibility for three offices covering the accounting functions, all financial reporting and the agency budget.

 The Office of Health Services is responsible for the overall development, implementation and operation of all Medicaid health-care services and benefits.
 They also ensure that Medicaid beneficiaries are provided appropriate, accessible and quality services.
-This office also includes the areas of Clinical Support Services, Medical Services, Long Term Care, Community Based Services, Pharmacy, Mental Health, and Hospital Programs and Services.
+This office also includes the areas of Clinical Support Services, Medical Services, Long Term Care, Community Based Services, Pharmacy, Mental Health, Hospital Programs and Services, and Program Integrity.

 The Office of Human Resources is responsible for coordinating all personnel matters including: recruitment of personnel, classification of positions, ensuring fair and adequate compensation, ensuring all disciplinary actions are carried out in a fair and legal manner, ensuring that the agency complies with relevant federal and state laws and regulations, overseeing leave and benefit matters, facilitating training of current employees and maintaining personnel files.